memmaker/vigilo-confido/readme.txt

 credited falsely, has missing credits or have problems with the inclusion of your creation in this mod, then please contact me. (memmaker on the OpenXcom discord.)

-Laser & Plasma Weapon Sprites from Xeno Operations by J.P.
-Beaubien aka XOPs, recolored versions by The Martian and me Alloy Sword Sprites by Civilian
+Units, Armors, Laser & Plasma Weapon Sprites from Xeno Operations XOps, recolored versions by The Martian and me Alloy Sword Sprites by Civilian
 Grenade Launcher Sprites by Sporb
 Sniper Rifle Sprites by ???